• Who We Are

 For additional details and FAQs from the New Jersey State Police Marine Services Bureau, click HERE.

-Cold water immersion can quickly weaken the body, impair coordination and judgment, and even lead to cardiac arrest.
-Without proper gear or a life jacket, the situation can turn fatal.
-Stay safe when out on cold water by adhering to the guidelines below from the National Safe Boating Council.
+Cold water can be dangerous, even experienced boaters aren’t immune.
+Immersion in cold water quickly saps strength, impairs coordination and judgment, and can even cause cardiac arrest.
+Always wear proper gear and a life jacket, and follow the cold-water safety guidelines from the National Safe Boating Council.

 Stay safe and enjoy the lake!